CONTACT & STAFF

 Click here for more information on this Facility team.

-Paineira beamline will be dedicated to X-ray diffraction studies of polycrystalline materials (PXRD) housed within Sirius at the National Synchrotron Light Laboratory (LNLS).
-Paineira will offer PXRD data collections in high resolution mode, with angular resolution estimated at 0.008º FWHM.
-In addition, the beamline also offers in-situ and operando measurements for kinetic experiments with rapid 2D detectors covering large angular ranges, estimated in seconds.
-The beamline will host numerous state of the art automation processes to aid users to rapidly collect high quality data.
+Paineira beamline is dedicated to X-ray diffraction studies of polycrystalline materials (PXRD) housed within Sirius at the Brazilian Synchrotron Light Laboratory (LNLS).
+This facility will offer PXRD data collections in high resolution mode, with angular resolution estimated at 0.008º FWHM.
+In addition, the beamline also provides in situ and operando measurements for kinetic experiments with rapid 2D detectors, covering large angular ranges.
+The whole PXRD data is estimated to be acquired in seconds.
+The beamline hosts numerous states of the art automation processes to aid users to rapidly collect high quality data.
 This includes automated sample exchanges using robotics, multiple sample environments (samples holders for various types of samples, various reaction cells, devices, and accessories) and sample environments covering in-situ and operando experiments for functional materials.

-Paineira’s will make use of a Newport Heavy-Duty 3-circle diffractometer operating in Debye-Scherrer geometry (transmission or capillary geometry).
-Two sets of detectors will be available on the diffractometer.
+Paineira uses a Newport Heavy-Duty 3-circle diffractometer operating in Debye-Scherrer geometry (transmission or capillary geometry).
+Two sets of detectors are available on the diffractometer.
 For high resolution experiments, a set of Multi-Analyzer Crystals (MAC) will be employed.
 For rapid data acquisitions, a 2D arc-shaped detector (PiMega 450D).

 Facility E-mail: paineira@lnls.br